Programmer’s Guide

 include RocketJob::Plugins::Cron

-# Retain the fields value between scheduled instances
+# Retain the field value between scheduled instances

 field :name, type: String, copy_on_restart: true